kristinca/big-data-purification/README.md

 * Requirements
 * Data
 * How to use this code
-* Use your own data
+* Use your own database

 ## Requirements
 For this script you need the following libraries and modules: